-There has been a reported increase in incidents of personal belongings and bags being snatched, including from people travelling on motorbikes in big cities and tourist areas.
-Some thieves have resorted to physical violence, though this is not common.
-You should remain alert and take care of your belongings, particularly in crowded areas and places visited by tourists where pick pockets and bag snatchers operate.
+You should remain alert and take care of your belongings, particularly in crowded areas and places visited by tourists where pick pockets and bag snatchers operate, including on motorbikes.
 Consider splitting key items between bags.

 There have been reports of arguments over hotel, restaurant or taxi bills turning violent or abusive.
 It is well worth researching places to stay before you arrive.
 To avoid potential disputes, make sure you are clear about the level of service you can expect to receive and any associated charges.

-You should avoid illegal tour guides who have been known to offer tours and activities prohibited under local regulations, including in the Dalat/Datanla area.
+You should avoid illegal tour guides who have been known to offer tours and activities prohibited under local regulations.
 In some areas local regulations require the use of a guide.
-One British national has died, and another injured and trapped on Fansipan for 48 hours, while trekking without guides.
 Make sure your travel insurance covers your planned activity fully.